joomlaboat/customtables-wp/readme.txt

 [Please contact us here with your query.](https://ct4.us/contact-us/)

 == Changelog ==

+= 1.2.7 =
+Layout select box only contains layouts that have the same type as the selected above.
+Tech-Support links added.
+Sub menu links fixed.
+Full link Url to images fixed.
+On some websites trailing slash is needed.
+Back-end forms improved.
+Cancel buttons added.
+Go back to Tables buttons added.
+Record edit form layout improved - unnecessary elements deleted, such as legend and {{ html.goback() }}
+Table Join field type added.

 = 1.2.6 =
 Block property panel: Layout selection depends on the Type.